saumya-tanwar7/ShadowFox/LEARNINGS.md

   rounding on division and square roots.
 This is the standard fix recommended for any app that touches money or precise scientific values.

+I want to come up honestly and admit that at some instances I have used some help form various sources.

 ## Other notes

 - Used `try/catch` around all user input parsing (`NumberFormatException`,